Upgrade Log Collectors When Panorama Is Not Internet-Connected

 - Use a host with internet access to log in to the Palo Alto Networks Customer Support web site.

 - ClickDynamic Updatesin the Resources section.

-- Downloadthe desired content updates and save the files to the host.
+- Downloadthe latest content updates and save the files to the host.
 Perform this step for each content type you will update.

 - Return to the main page of the Palo Alto Networks® Customer Support website and clickSoftware Updatesin the Resources section.

 - Review the Download column to determine which version to install.
 The update package filenames for M-Series appliances begin with “Panorama_m” followed by the release number.
 For example, to upgrade an M-Series appliance to Panorama 10.2.0, download thePanorama_m-10.2.0image.You can quickly locate Panorama images by selectingPanorama M Images(for M-Series appliances) from theFilter Bydrop-down.

 - Click the appropriate filename and save the file to the host.

 - Install the latest content updates.If you need to install content updates, you must do so before you install software updates.
 Additionally, install content updates on firewalls first and then on Log Collectors before you update the content release version on Panorama.Install the Applications or Applications and Threats update first and then install any other updates (Antivirus, WildFire®, or URL Filtering) as needed, one at a time, and in any sequence.Regardless whether your subscription includes both Applications and Threats content, Panorama installs and needs only the Applications content.
 For details, see Panorama, Log Collector, Firewall, and WildFire Version Compatibility.

 - ClickUpload, select the updateType,Browseto the appropriate content update file on the host, and clickOK.

 - ClickInstall From File, select the updateType, and select theFile Nameof the update you just uploaded.

 - Select the Log Collectors.